kalifou/terramind/README.md

 [//]: # (Weekly updates of downloads.
 See .github/workflows/hf-downloads.yml for configuration.)

+### TerraMind has been accepted at ICCV 2025 🎉
+We’re honored to present our work at one of the most prestigious conferences in computer vision.
+Stay tuned for more details!

 # TerraMind 1.0

 TerraMind is the first any-to-any generative foundation model for Earth Observation, build by IBM, ESA Φ-lab, and the FAST-EO project.